DNA and Serology Cases in Hawaii

 team can break that evidence apart for a jury and explain exactly why

 it’s flawed.
-The Bilecki & Tipon team has been doing just that,
+Bilecki & Tipon LLLC has been doing just that,

 and we can get those years of experience working for you during your trial.